Cehennemağzı Caves

-The Cehennemağzı Caves (Cehennemağzı Mağaraları) are a cave system of three caves lined side by side, located in the Karadeniz Ereğli district of Zonguldak Province, northern Turkey.
-One of the caves, which was used as a church in early Christianity, is a show cave.
+The Cehennemağzı Caves (Cehennemağzı Mağaraları) are a series of three quarries lined side by side, in the Karadeniz Ereğli district of Zonguldak Province, northern Turkey.
+One of the quarries was used as a church in early Christianity, in other words mining was abandoned before.
+The "cave" is a proper name, not an actual geological classification.
+Also its easy to mix it up, as those quarries have speleothems, which were growing since the mining ended about 2,000 years ago, so they have decent size.

 Overview

-The cave system is located in the Uzunmehmet neighborhood of Karadeniz Ereğli, the region known in the Antiquity as the Acheron Valley.
-The caves are an archaeological site affiliated with the Ereğli Museum.
-There are three caves lined up side by side.
+The quarries are located in the Uzunmehmet neighborhood of Karadeniz Ereğli, the region known in the Antiquity as the Acheron Valley.
+The quarries are an archaeological site affiliated with the Ereğli Museum.
+There are three quarries lined up side by side.